Las Vegas, New Mexico Tutoring Programs

-Las Vegas District Curriculum Used in Our In-Home Tutoring Programs
+Las Vegas District and Curriculum

 The public schools in Las Vegas, New Mexico are under the jurisdiction of two separate school districts: the Las Vegas City Public School District and the West Las Vegas Public School District.
 An emphasis is placed on helping students develop critical thinking skills, problem solving, and technological expertise.
 The Las Vegas City Public School District and the West Las Vegas Public School District are implementing the state approved standards for curriculum known as Common Core.